-- i. the 2016 Indenture (as more fully described under "Credit Facility and Indebtedness Other Unsecured Indebtedness"): - ii. the 2020 First Indenture (as more fully described under the heading "Credit Facility and Indebtedness - Other Unsecured Indebtedness"); - iii. the 2020 Second Indenture (as more fully described under the heading "Credit Facility and Indebtedness - Other Unsecured Indebtedness"); - iv. the 2021 Indenture (as more fully described under the heading "Credit Facility and Indebtedness - Other Unsecured Indebtedness"); - v. the Equity Distribution Agreement (as more fully described under the heading "General Development of the Business - 2021 - Other"); and - vi. the Support Agreement (as more fully described under the heading "Description of Stapled Units - Support Agreement").
+- i. the 2020 First Indenture (as more fully described under the heading "Credit Facility and Indebtedness - Debentures"); - ii. the 2020 Second Indenture (as more fully described under the heading "Credit Facility and Indebtedness - Debentures"); - iii. the 2021 Indenture (as more fully described under the heading "Credit Facility and Indebtedness - Debentures"): - iv. the 2023 Indenture (as more fully described under the heading "Credit Facility and Indebtedness - Debentures"); and - v. the Support Agreement (as more fully described under the heading "Description of Stapled Units - Support Agreement").

-Copies of the material contracts listed above may be found on SEDAR at www.sedar.com.
+Copies of the material contracts listed above may be found on SEDAR+ at www.sedarplus.com.